 Katherine Brady Peterman ’13 came to Shenandoah University to be a member of the field hockey team.
 However, the field hockey team wasn’t the only thing Shenandoah had to offer Peterman.
-The small classes and personal relationships with her professors also gave her a sense of family, making Peterman want to get everything she could of out of her time at Shenandoah.
+The small classes and personal relationships with her professors also gave her a sense of family, making Peterman want to get everything she could out of her time at Shenandoah.
 “The small class sizes made a difference,” said Peterman.
-“I loved knowing everyone and being in first name basis with my professors.”
+“I loved knowing everyone and being on first name basis with my professors.”

 Peterman always wanted to pursue a career of sports/fitness/physical activity, which is why she originally majored in kinesiology.
 However, after taking a few public health classes, she fell in love with that major as well.
 So Peterman added public health as her second major and graduated from Shenandoah with a Bachelor of Science degree in kinesiology and public health.
 She realized this was the way she could promote a healthy lifestyle and help an entire population at the same time.
 Peterman went on to receive a master’s degree in public health from The George Washington University in Washington, D.C.